Ask a Question

 Rider, sharing a twin or double room

-Included Montevarchi-Terranuova train station transfers, 4 nights of accommodation (twin/double), all meals from dinner on arrival day to breakfast on departure day, wine with lunches and dinners, 3 riding days (1 day ride and 2 morning rides), Italian lesson and afternoon of guided sightseeing in Arezzo.
+Included Montevarchi-Terranuova train station transfers, 4 nights of accommodation (twin/double), all meals from dinner on arrival day to breakfast on departure day, wine with lunches and dinners, 3 riding days (1 day ride and 2 morning rides), cookery lesson and cheese/wine tastings as described.

 Not included Flights, train tickets, travel insurance (compulsory), additional drinks, tips or personal expenses.